Artillery in the Red Army

 Because the guns in action tended to be dispersed to regimental and battalion commanders, the division artillery commander's role was largely organisational and material.

-Being so close to the front lines left the artillery very vulnerable to opposition infantry getting into rifle range, or cavalry getting behind a flank, many batteries had integral MGs to help protect them from this.
+Being so close to the front lines left the artillery very vulnerable to opposition infantry getting into rifle range, or cavalry getting behind a flank, it seems that most batteries had integral MGs to help protect them from this.
 Horse artillery had tachankas for the same reasons.
-(Most orbats that go that low include MGs with the artillery and they are mentioned in the memoirs of artillerymen, but I don't know if it was more or less universal.)
+(While it was practiced, I can't a find a reference in any doctrine.
+Certainly most orbats that go that low include MGs with the artillery and they are mentioned in the memoirs of artillerymen, but I can't say for certain that it was universal.)

 Gaming Red artillery